Software Integrations: How to Integrate Software Online

 • Integrating workflows between multiple systems

-It may feel confusing initially, but once you learn your way around integration, you won't want to return.
+It may feel confusing initially, but you won't want to return once you learn your way around integration.

 Software integration is all about making your life easier and eliminating duplication and redundant tasks.